Get insider access

 2. Best Home Theater TV

 Like the Samsung TV, it looks stunning in a dark room thanks to its nearly infinite contrast ratio, delivering perfect blacks with no distracting blooming around bright areas of the screen.
-Finally, the TV is available in three sizes: 55, 65, and 77 inches.
-Unfortunately, the A95L is very expensive, so if you want a Sony OLED specifically for its processing capabilities, the Sony A80L/A80CL OLED is much cheaper.
-Still, it's a big step down in brightness and color vibrancy.
+Unfortunately, the A95L is very expensive, but it's the best TV in 2024 for a home theater.

 See our review